CharlesBT/roland-mc909-utils/README.md

 - 2-check-names : check if the samples are named correctly and respect the 16 characters limitation of the MC-909
 - 3-check-samples : check if the samples are 44.1Khz 16bits stereo or mono, which is the sample format used by MC-909
 - 4-count-sampleslots : count the number of sampleslots used by all the samples contained in the SAMPLE_ROOT_DIR

+### 5-process-dir script

 - 5-process-dir : mains script to process all the samples in the SAMPLE_ROOT_DIR and subdirectories and rename the samples to smplxxxx.wav format where xxxx is the sample number of MC-909 starting at SAMPLE_START_INDEX, the folders and subfolders are processed by alphabetical order.
+- This script check wav format 44.1kHz/16bits and creates the Roland MC909 chunk metadata for each sample with
+- for loops :
+  - tempo based on ACID metadata, beatmapped or ACIDized loop length in beats
+- for oneshot :
+  - write loop points based on WAV sustain loop points
+  - write root key based on filename

 ## CHUNK Scripts